 Market loss 30% <$150,000>

-But here is some more good news; we are at the height of the market, and you can take your hard-earned retirement asset and turn it into a lifetime of guaranteed income, have 100% protection against market loss (meaning you never put your principal and gains at risk).
+But here is some more good news; we are at the height of the market, and you can take your hard-earned retirement asset and turn it into a lifetime of guaranteed income and have 100% protection against market loss (meaning you never put your principal and gains at risk).

-Why gamble with your retirement dreams, when you can protect them so easily?
+Why gamble with your retirement dreams when you can protect them so quickly?